slcs-jsc/jurassic/DEPENDENCIES.md

 ## Notes

-- **Using bundled libraries:** JURASSIC includes a `libs/` directory that can build GSL and netCDF if system libraries are not available or if a self-contained build is preferred.
+- **Using bundled libraries:** JURASSIC includes a `libs/` directory that can build GSL, HDF5, and netCDF if system libraries are not available or if a self-contained build is preferred.

 - **Bundled build toolchain:** `libs/build.sh` builds HDF5 with the C++ interface disabled (`--disable-cxx`).
 A GNU C compiler is required, but a C++ compiler is not required for the bundled-library build.

-- **netCDF version:** netCDF classic only requires `libnetcdf-dev`. netCDF-4 additionally requires HDF5 and zlib.
-Using filter-based compression (e.g. zstd) requires the HDF5 plugin package and possibly setting `HDF5_PLUGIN_PATH`.
+- **netCDF version:** JURASSIC uses netCDF-4/HDF5 files in several workflows, so both netCDF-C and HDF5 are required.
+Compression backends such as zlib are normally provided by the installed netCDF/HDF5 stack.
+Using external filter-based compression (e.g. zstd) requires a matching HDF5 plugin package and possibly setting `HDF5_PLUGIN_PATH`.

-- **Static linking**: Fully static builds require static versions of all libraries and usually do not support HDF5 filter plugins.
+- **Static linking**: Fully static builds require static versions of all libraries used by the installed netCDF/HDF5 stack and usually do not support HDF5 filter plugins.
 Dynamic linking is recommended for most users.

 ## Installing dependencies